kaptanhaddock/lyd/index.md

 ### I didn't get what you meant there...

 No problem.
-Check out [Core concepts](#coreconcepts).
+Check out [Core concepts](#core-concepts).
 Guidelines are explained there.
-They are annotated by core value.

 Or check the following tl;dr.